-- Minister for Finance Magdalena Andersson, who is also head of the ministry
+- Minister for Finance Elisabeth Svantesson, who is also head of the ministry

 The ministers themselves choose their own closest staff members: State Secretaries, Assistant State Secretary, Political Advisers and Press Secretaries.
 These politically appointed employees comprise the Ministry's political staff, who assist the ministers in directing the work of the Ministry.
 The State Secretaries, who are directly answerable to the ministers, are each responsible for specific policy areas.
 They assist the ministers in planning, coordination and follow-up of the ministry's activities.
 The Assistant State Secretary and Political Advisers assist the political leadership with background material, political assessments, planning and coordination.
 The Press Secretaries assist the ministers in their contact with the media.

-The Ministry of Finance is divided into nine departments with different areas of responsibility and activity.
+The Ministry of Finance is divided into eight departments with different areas of responsibility and activity.

 Department for Public Administration

-The Department for Public Administration is responsible for local government financial and legislative matters, agency governance, statistics, regulation of gambling, state administration, central government employer policy, procurement law and consumer issues.
+The Department for Public Administration is responsible for local government financial and legislative matters, agency governance, statistics, regulation of gambling, state administration, central government employer policy, procurement law, consumer issues and digitalisation of public administration.

 The Budget Department is responsible for leading and coordinating the Government's work on the central government budget, and for budget policy, regulation and follow-up.

-The Financial Markets and Institutions Department is responsible for matters relating to the stability of the financial system, consumer protection in the financial markets, national debt policy, pension savings, and the regulation of companies, trade and services in the financial markets.
+Financial Markets Department is responsible for matters relating to the stability of the financial system, consumer protection in the financial markets, national debt policy, pension savings, and the regulation of companies, trade and services in the financial markets.

 Tax and Customs Department